 An examination of the major social and cultural changes in the contemporary world.
 Topics explored may include the nature of the emerging "global village", new forms of inequalities and imperialisms, the homogenization of culture, the impact of information technology and cyberspace, and the emerging forms of resistance against these.
-(Also listed under Peace and Conflict Studies)
+(Also listed as a Peace and Conflict Studies Emphasis Course)